 According to the American Autoimmune Related Diseases Association (AARDA), 50 million Americans are living with autoimmune disease.
 The National Institute of Health (NIH) has concluded that autoimmune diseases are one of the key reasons for death among women in the U.S. Increasing cases of autoimmune disease and the significant rise in healthcare expenditure have accelerated the market.
 Increasing lab automation rates with the ability to conduct multiple tests and generate faster results is also projected to boost market growth.
 Slow retraction time with few standardized tests to over 80 types of autoimmune disease has encouraged automation of laboratories.
 Growing public awareness for autoimmune diseases is one of the key driving factors for market growth.
 Furthermore, increase in partnerships between physicians and clinical laboratories also fuel the market.
 On the other hand, slow turnaround time for autoimmune disease diagnostic test results, high frequency of false positive results are the factors which are slowing down the market.

-The global autoimmune disease diagnostic market report analyzes the market size (Revenue USD million – 2013 to 2020) for market segmentation based on testing methods and their applications (Grave’s disease, Hashimoto’s thyroiditis, multiple sclerosis, rheumatoid arthritis, systemic lupus erythematosus, Type 1 diabetes, etc.) and forecasts growth trends (CAGR% – 2016 to 2020).
+The global autoimmune disease diagnostic market report analyzes the market size (Revenue US$ million – 2014 to 2021) for market segmentation based on testing methods and their applications (Grave’s disease, Hashimoto’s thyroiditis, multiple sclerosis, rheumatoid arthritis, systemic lupus erythematosus, Type 1 diabetes, etc.) and forecasts growth trends (CAGR% – 2017 to 2021).
 The geographical segmentation includes North America (U.S., Canada), Latin America (Brazil, Mexico, Rest of LA), Europe (U.K., Germany, France, Italy, Spain, Rest of EU), Asia Pacific (Japan, China, India, Rest of APAC), and Rest of the World.
 The report also provides the detailed market landscape and profiles of major competitors (Abbott Laboratories, Inc., Beckman Coulter, Inc., bioMérieux SA, Bio-Rad Laboratories, F. Hoffmann-La Roche Ltd., Inova Diagnostics, Inc., Quest Diagnostics, Siemens Healthcare, and SQI Diagnostics, Inc.) in the global market including company overview, financial snapshot, key products, technologies and services offered, and recent acquisitions and alliances.